HARAJIT05/WHATSAPP-MESSAGE-SENDER/README.md

    pip install

-MAY NOW WORK IN WINDOWS
+MAY NOT WORK IN WINDOWS
 ## License
 MIT ©HARAJIT